 Lastly, the liberalization of the economy by Congress governments removed conservative nationalism’s main antagonists: economic planning and the overreaching bureaucratic state.
 Conservative nationalists, from Patel to Rajagopalachari to the Jana Sangh, criticized Congress socialists’ efforts to build up a vast apparatus of state power that would seek to control, direct and ultimately transform India’s economy by disrupting the village community.
-They saw it as not operating at a human scale, and thus coercive.
+They saw it as operating at an inhuman scale, and thus coercive.
 Even those who accepted the necessity of state-led industrialization argued that this immense state power should be limited to cities and factories and kept away from the villages.
 In a series of articles in Swarajya, Rajagopalachari levelled an attack on the regulatory aspects of this regime – the license-permit-quota raj: the power of the state, and the party that controlled it, over business meant that it could extort resources through campaign donations, thus inaugurating a closed system of institutionalized corruption and political exchange (Rajagopalachari 1977).

 The vastness, corruption and violence of the state proved a durable target for conservative nationalists inspired by moral economy understandings of development, particularly as this state apparatus was wielded in personalistic fashion by Indira Gandhi in the late 1970s.
 But by the 1980s, new ideas and shifting interests within Congress and the state combined to formulate policies that increasingly challenged socialist planning from within.
 By the time the balance of payments crisis of 1991, a ‘tipping point’ had been reached that led government responses to dismantle much of the planning apparatus, thus radically decreasing the state’s role in the economy (Denoon 1996; Kapur 2004; Mukherjee 2015).
 New technocrats within the party and the bureaucracy accepted a much greater role for markets and a delimited role for the state.

-Economic liberalization presented a crisis of politics for the BJP as well as the remaining conservative nationalists within and outside the party, as their main object of critique disappeared with alacrity.
+Economic liberalization presented a crisis of politics for the BJP as well as conservative nationalism, as the main object of critique disappeared with alacrity.
 For a party that built up their intellectual apparatus and political constituency out of opposing the overreach of the state, and who partly formed a government based on those positions, this could have been devastating.
 Further, the Gandhian rhetoric of conservative nationalism, including a nostalgia for ageless and spiritual village society and philosophies of personal asceticism and self-abnegation, seemed increasingly out of step with both an emerging middle class eager for greater consumption opportunities and disadvantaged groups demanding a fair share of resources from the state.
 Older issue spaces were thus foreclosed and BJP was forced to new positions, on different ideational foundations, that could attract new and expanding constituencies.
 The party – now the real avatar of right-wing Indian politics – chose a pro-business understanding of economic nationalism.

 The Pro-Business Nationalism of the contemporary BJP

-Even before their rise to power in the central government in 1998, the BJP’s strategy of electoral mobilization involved representing the interests of an upper caste Hindu population who felt marginalized by Congress’ appeals to religious minorities. the Babri masjid and the Shah Bano case served to highlight the supposed privileging of Muslim interests by Congress and other parties.
+Even before their rise to power in the central government in 1998, the BJP’s strategy of electoral mobilization involved representing the interests of an upper caste Hindu population who felt marginalized by Congress’ appeals to religious minorities.
+The Babri masjid and the Shah Bano case served to highlight the supposed privileging of Muslim interests by Congress and other parties.
 Also significant was VP Singh’s implementation of the Mandal Commission, extending reservations to OBCs.
-These issues were designed to newly assertive urban middle class populations, particularly upper caste Hindus reacting against the economic rise and political assertion of lower caste groups (Hansen 1999).
+These issues were designed to activate newly assertive urban middle class populations, particularly upper caste Hindus reacting against the economic rise and political assertion of lower caste groups (Hansen 1999).